nkuhlen/replication-study-financial-macro/README.md

 1. Save the project on your computer (clone the repository or save the zip file).

-2. Install Miniconda or Anaconda in case they are not already installed.
-Add a LaTeX distribution to your path.
+2. Install Miniconda or Anaconda in case they are not already installed and make sure that a LaTeX distribution can be found on your path.

+3. Make sure Matlab is added to your path.
+On Mac and Linux, this can be achieved by opening the bash profile in a shell and adding for example:

+        # Matlab directory
+        export PATH="${PATH}:/Applications/MATLAB_R2014b.app/bin"

+    Details on how to open the bash profile in a shell and general instructions for adding programmes permanently to your path can be found [here](http://hmgaudecker.github.io/econ-python-environment/paths.html).

-3. Navigate to the project folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.
+4. Navigate to the project folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.

    **(Mac, Linux)**